CICI0019/Classification-of-Malicious-Code-by-ML/README.md

 Read <Input>.csv Manually input the csv file from the scanFile
 ```````````````````````````````````
 ## What to expect?
+The scanner should take the output dataset csv from the exe file.
+By using the output csv we should be able to run ml for analysis.
+Use the following algorithm.

+The following results are from the internet example dataset:
 - Gaussian Naive Bayes model accuracy(in %): 32.24573030843742
 - Random Forest model accuracy(in %): 98.44506755034412
 - Decision Tree Classifier Accuracy: 71.32296711700229
 - Linear SVC Classifier accuracy(in %): 96.06853296619245

 ## The next step:
+Continue to study the PEFILE scanner.
+Make the dataset output complete and be able to identify and remove malicious files from exe programs.

 ## Credit To
 GitHub - pratikpv/malware_detect2: Malware Classification using Machine learning